Unfortunately, accidents happen.

 Do you know if the person working on your vehicle after a collision is a trained repair professional?
 If you’re like most people, the answer is no.

-Approximately 20% of collision repair shops currently meet the training standards needed to achieve the Gold Class® designation.
+Approximately 20% of collision repair shops currently meet the training standards needed to achieve the I-CAR Gold Class® certification.
 These requirements were designed specifically to reflect the knowledge a shop needs to understand and properly repair today’s vehicles.
 Icar Gold certified repair businesses have the training necessary for:

 The right training.
-A shop without up-to-date training and specialists in all the main collision repair roles may lack the knowledge to repair your vehicle safely.
+A shop without up-to-date training and specialists in the collision repair industry may lack the knowledge to repair your vehicle safely.

 The right tools and equipment.
 A shop without the right equipment and infrastructure cannot measure and return vehicles back to within manufacturer specifications.
 Gold Class businesses have trained specialists who contribute to a complete, safe and quality repair.
 They train to be up-to-date on repair techniques and vehicle technologies.
 And they are also trained to have knowledge of, and experience using, the proper tools and equipment.
 However, equipment and infrastructure verification is not currently a requirement for the Gold Class designation.